TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 If you visit the "/profile" path now, you should be able to see some default content where the `Outlet` is rendered when the index path is rendered!

 But this example brings another dillemma.
 Sometimes, we want to read what was provided to the path and render content accordingly.
-That, here, would mean that we will should be able to render content dynamically, from the component itself.
+That, here, would mean that we should be able to render content dynamically, from the component itself.
 Thankfully, you can do so with dynamic segments!
 Change the routes to be the following:

 ~~~jsx
 import React from "react";